 There is often a difference in duration between individual counseling and couples counseling.
 The course of counseling is usually shorter for couples as compared to individuals.
 This is because the goals of couples are usually very specific, whereas the goals of many individuals are often broader.
 Whether seeking individual counseling or couples counseling, my clients are usually the best judge and know when to keep going and when to stop.
 It’s most always apparent to both of us!
 I encourage my clients to trust their intuition… they know when they have made significant inroads towards desired change.
 And, I will see that change echoed throughout session in various ways.

 The short and easy answer is, “All sorts of people!”
 I have worked as a San Diego therapist with individuals and couples since 2001 for a multitude of reasons.
 Years ago, therapy had a stigma attached to it.
 It was believed you had to be either very disturbed or “weak” to seek it out.
 Fortunately, times have changed and now people from all walks of life and all different backgrounds go to counseling for a variety of reasons and it’s considered a normal and healthy resource.
+Technology has also changed allowing more people to access counseling through online counseling.
 Just as you would seek out a personal trainer if you wanted to see better workout results, many people choose a therapist to see better results in areas relating to emotions, relationships, career and their overall well-being.
 A wide range of people seek counseling for a variety of issues.
 Some of the reasons include a desire for personal growth, managing stress, codependency, tackling substance abuse issues, improving relationships and communication skills, navigating temporary bouts or long periods of depression or anxiety more effectively and better understanding one’s past and how it impacts life, mood and relationships in the present day.
 Whatever your reason for considering counseling, I’m sure it’s a good one.
 If you are in doubt or have any questions about coming in, please contact me with your concerns.
 Feel free to call (619) 318-1901 and I’d be happy to spend some time answering your questions.

 While I definitely have suggestions regarding how often I think someone should have counseling sessions, the decision is ultimately up to each client.